Anwaei/EmbodiedAI/docs/ENVIRONMENT.md

 ## 6. Staged bootstrap plan

-No stage below Stage 0 is authorized by this proposal.
+Stage 1's read-only hardware audit was completed after the user restarted the server in GPU mode.
+No repository-bootstrap or installation-bearing stage (Stages 2-8) is authorized by this proposal.

 ### Stage 0 — Review and freeze the plan (current stage)